kdimou/hello-world-git-it-workshop/readme.txt

 Hello!
-This sames to be a very basic tutorial
+This sames to be a very basic tutorial which I am doing again, even if it is basic!